Panther Rookies Tackle BRAKES Defensive Driving Course

 Each weekend event includes four identical sessions to allow parents and teens to pick one that will fit into their busy schedules, and each session includes four hours of training, starting with a short, 45-minute classroom presentation followed by lots of driving time in a fleet of new cars provided by Kia.

-For more information, including nationwide locations and dates for upcoming events, and to register for a school, please visit: www.putonthebrakes.org.
+For more information on BRAKES defensive driving course, including nationwide locations and dates for upcoming events, and to register for a school, please visit: www.putonthebrakes.org.
 (Please note: Registration requires a deposit of $99 to secure a seat, but it’s fully refundable upon arrival at the school.)